Where should I setup a bank account in La Paloma?

 We asked expats in La Paloma what banks they use and there advice about banking.
 They advised...

 "Before retiring in La Paloma, expats should know that Spanish is the official language, so learning some basic Spanish phrases would be beneficial.
 The cost of living is relatively low compared to North America and Europe, but it's still higher than in other South American countries.
 Uruguay has a stable economy and political system, making it a safe place to live.
 The healthcare system in Uruguay is of high quality and affordable, with both public and private options available.
 La Paloma is a small beach town, so it's perfect for those who enjoy a slower pace of life.
 The climate is temperate, with warm summers and mild winters.
 Uruguay has a residency program for retirees, but the process can be lengthy and requires proof of income.
 It's advisable to hire a local attorney to help with the paperwork.
 Uruguayan cuisine is heavily meat-based, so vegetarians or vegans may need to cook at home more often.
 While La Paloma is generally safe, petty crime like pickpocketing can occur, so it's important to take basic safety precautions.
 Public transportation in La Paloma is limited, so having a car can be beneficial.
 However, the town is small enough to walk or bike around.
-Finally, Uruguayans are known for their friendly and welcoming nature, so expats can expect a warm reception from the local community," remarked another expat who made the move to La Paloma, Uruguay.
+Finally, Uruguayans are known for their friendly and welcoming nature, so expats can expect a warm reception from the local community," remarked another expat in La Paloma, Uruguay.

 Other Questions: